Chart Color Schemes

 Health performance in Morphettville is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Morphettville faces significant health challenges with common health conditions somewhat prevalent across the board, particularly among older age cohorts.
+Morphettville faces significant health challenges with common health conditions somewhat prevalent across all age groups but to a higher degree among older adults.

-The rate of private health cover is approximately 52% of the total population (~9,237 people), slightly higher than the average SA2 area.
-The most common medical conditions are mental health issues (8.7%) and arthritis (8.3%).
-A total of 67.3% of residents declare themselves completely clear of medical ailments, compared to 68.1% across Greater Adelaide.
-Morphettville has 19.5% of residents aged 65 and over (3,430 people).
-Health outcomes among seniors require more attention than the broader population due to presenting some challenges.
+The rate of private health cover is approximately 52% (around 9,234 people), slightly higher than the average SA2 area.
+Mental health issues affect about 8.7% of residents, while arthritis impacts around 8.3%.
+Approximately 67.3% of residents report no medical ailments, compared to 68.1% in Greater Adelaide.
+About 19.5% of residents are aged 65 and over (around 3,429 people).
+Health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health